nalex09/Smart-lawn-irrigation-controller/README.md

 The realized project involves the design and implementation of a solution for lawn irrigation controller based on AVR MCU ATmega328P.
 The project involved the integration of hardware components with software to get a working system.
-In the making of this project it was used hardware components like microcontroller, relays, soil moisture sensors, liquid crystal display, mechanical swiches, etc. To integrate this hardware modules with software it was used components like Analog-Digital converter, Digital Input/Outpus interface and UART protocol This lawn irrigation controller allow control of three dinstinct irrigation areas.
+In the making of this project it was used hardware components like microcontroller, relays, soil moisture sensors, liquid crystal display, HC-06 Bluetooth module, mechanical swiches, etc. To integrate this hardware modules with software it was used components like Analog-Digital converter, Digital Input/Outpus interface and UART protocol This lawn irrigation controller allow control of three dinstinct irrigation areas.
 Also, the sistem allows three operating modes: automatic mode, manual mode and Bluetooth mode.